kz6fittycent/mc-server-installer/README.md

 MC-SERVER-INSTALLER is not an officially supported or licensed application of Mojang.

 Select option #1 and the latest server.jar will be downloaded.
-MC-SERVER-INSTALLER will perform a first run.
-Now you may select option #2 to agree to the EULA.
+Then, select option 2, and MC-SERVER-INSTALLER will perform a first run and agree to the EULA.

 ### NO. THIS WON'T BE CHANGED!
 BECAUSE LEGAL STUFF...